Best burglar alarm brands: Burglar alarms and home security Burglar alarms

-The Metropolitan Police Office says that studies have shown a well-fitted and maintained burglar alarm system makes you less likely to become a victim of burglary.
+According to London's Metropolitan Police, studies have shown a well-fitted and maintained burglar alarm system makes you less likely to become a victim of burglary.
 But how do you choose the right one for you and your home?
-Below we talk through the different types of alarm systems and contracts and useful things to consider.
+Below we talk through the different types of alarm systems and contracts, and useful things to consider.

 Types of burglar alarm systems

 A key consideration is what you would prefer to happen when your alarm goes off.
-Bells-only alarms make a noise, but do not contact anyone (such as the police or the homeowner).
-Speech diallers, a device built inside an alarm, automatically contacts you or other nominated friends and family when the alarm is triggered.
+Bells-only alarms make a noise, but don't contact anyone (such as the police or the homeowner).
+A speech dialler system meanwhile, automatically contacts you or other nominated friends and family when the alarm is triggered.
 Alternatively, you could get a monitoring contract, whereby you would pay a company monthly or annually to take action or call the police if the alarm goes off.

-Costs vary between the different alarm types; you can visit our page on burglar alarm costs to find out more about pricing and getting the best deal, with insider tips from burglar alarm installers.
+Costs vary between the different alarm types; you can visit our page on burglar alarm costs to find out more about pricing and getting the best deal, with insider tips from installers.

 Wireless or wired burglar alarm